 There’s a lot that goes into product packaging design: colors, visuals, size, shape, boxes vs. bags vs. wrapping, materials, and more.
 Before you start making any of those decisions, it’s crucial to do some research first.

-You’ll want to understand four key things, which will impact your design significantly.
+You’ll want to understand four key things, which will impact your package design significantly.
 These include:

 - Connotations you want to evoke.
 What do you want people to think of when they see your brand?
 Think about the audience here.
 Natural, rustic packaging works great for organic skin care products when the brand is stressing natural ingredients, but wouldn’t necessarily work well if you’re trying to represent your products as clinically-crafted instead.